 Dare to dream.
 Dare to believe.
 Dare to embrace your legacy.

-In the land of The Vale, the grand city of Pivot shines as a beacon of innovation, where science has eclipsed the old ways of magic.
+In the land of the Vale, the grand city of Pivot stands as a symbol of progress, where science has replaced the old ways of magic.

-Seventeen-year-old Pascal, with unanswered questions about his past, has grown up within the warm embrace of The Skystead Home for Orphaned Children.
-But being shielded from the world's harsh realities has left him yearning to explore—to take in, to feel, to see all that lies undiscovered.
+Seventeen-year-old Pascal has grown up within the warm embrace of the Skystead Home for Orphaned Children, sheltered from the harsher truths of the world.
+That care has left him yearning to explore, to see, to feel, and to experience all that lies undiscovered.

-Not even whispers of disappearing children can keep Pascal from wandering beyond the orphanage walls.
+Even whispers of disappearing children cannot keep Pascal from wandering beyond the orphanage walls.

-Are you ready to discover what happens when the stories we tell become the dangers we face?
+Step into a world where the stories we tell become the dangers we face.

 I read this book as part of a challenge to take my reading a bit out of my comfort zone.
 I don't usually read YA and this one definitely falls in that category, and ultimately that was the main reason I feel I didn't get on well with it.
 I wasn't invested in either the story or the characters, and felt that I wanted a bit more depth to both, and certainly a bit more movement in the earlier stages of the story.
 There was a noticeable shift somewhere beyond the 50% mark where all the excitement was contained, while I personally found much of the earlier part of the book to be a little boring.